hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 ```

 [11:34:35](#K9znGjluQy6A_aw9siFd6LcDMZTOblJZeWi-OiJ9OJ0) <Rebol2Red (Rebol2Red)>:
 Aha, I will try.
 'I'll be back' If I can't get it working.
 The reason I want this as a showoff of Red to my son.
 He is very smart.
 Studying mathematics and physics on a university in holland.
 Maybe I can convince him with this code to switch from Python to Red.
-Then we have another ReducerÌ†ΩÌ∏Ä
+Then we have another ReducerüòÄ

 [11:37:03](#olOa6JR0D5IsL-4DcQ4bTxgO8stqYHzLmokyDQOVGes) <hiiamboris>:
 Try it and if you feel blocked again, don't hesitate to ask ;)